Privacy & Security

 How do I see which apps are connected to my bank account?

 Log into your bank's website and look for a section called Connected Apps, Linked Accounts, Third-Party Access, or Data Sharing under Settings, Security, or Privacy.
-Most major banks now list all OAuth connections here and give you the ability to revoke individual app access.
-If your bank does not show this, contact their customer service line and ask them to list all authorized third-party data-sharing agreements on your account.
+Where supported, review and revoke individual connections there.
+If your bank does not show this information, contact its customer-service team and ask how to review authorized third-party access.

 Budget Without Giving Anyone Your Password